Efficient Stable Population Protocols for Parity and Beyond: Efficient Protocols with Anomaly Detection

 \subsection{Exact Majority}

+In this section, we construct and analyse our majority computation protocol.
+We conjecture that the best known majority protocol, achieving time $O(\log n)$, can be adapted into the MC+ protocol operating within a single or fixed number of rounds.
+Incorporating such a protocol into parity computation would reduce its overall time to $O(\log^2 n)$.
+However, owing to the complexity of this task, we do not implement it here and leave it as an open problem.

-We now construct and analyse our majority computation protocol.
-This protocol operates over $LOG + 4$ rounds and achieves a time complexity of $O(\log^2 n)$.
+Our MC+ majority protocol (see Algorithm~\ref{alg:majority}) operates over $LOG + 4$ rounds and achieves a time complexity of $O(\log^2 n)$.
 Throughout this construction, we assume that a unique leader has already been selected.
 The protocol compares two subpopulations, $X$ and $Y$, determining which is larger or whether they are of equal size.
 Notably, $X$ and $Y$ need not be disjoint.
 At the start of the first round, agents are assigned states as follows: elements exclusive to $X$ are assigned state $(1)$; elements exclusive to $Y$ state $(-1)$; elements in both $X$ and $Y$ or in neither state $(0)$.
 During each round $r$, an averaging operation is performed on pairs of agents in round $r$: $(a) + (b) \rightarrow \left( \lfloor \frac{a+b}{2} \rfloor \right) + \left( \lceil \frac{a+b}{2} \rceil \right)$.
 When transitioning to the next round, a doubling operation is applied: $(a) \rightarrow (2a)$.